eddpeterson/theBucketList/Readme.md

 * Create production apps for facebook, heroku and map 101todos dns # 2 hours

-* Create changelog.
-See how other open source projects does it.
 * Jquery UI themese, how to include them in the rails

 ## BUGS